 It’s no secret that SEO is one of the most cost-effective ways to generate new leads.
-If you can climb to the sacred first page of Google rankings for a keyword closely related to your business, you can attract a significant amount of organic traffic.
-And if your website is optimized properly, you can convert that organic traffic into leads.
+If you can climb to the first page of Google rankings for a keyword closely related to your offerings, you can attract a significant amount of organic traffic.
+And with the right hook, you can convert that organic traffic into leads.

 But like most good things in life, achieving SEO results isn’t necessarily easy.
-With so many companies fighting for and focused on the same set of keywords, it can be tough to battle through all the competition and still come out the king of the Google hill.
+With so many companies fighting for the same set of keywords, it can be tough to battle through all the competition and still come out the king of the Google hill.

 The simple truth is that SEO requires a lot of work.
 There’s no getting around that.
 And SEO doesn’t produce flash-in-the-pan results.
-It takes time for SEO to begin working effectively and for Google to take notice.
+It takes time to build domain authority, time for SEO to begin working effectively, and time for Google to recognize your authoritativeness.

 So what’s a company to do to more efficiently generate SEO results?

-There is one method that is low-hanging fruit and allows you to take a shortcut to generating better results.
+There is one method that is low-hanging fruit and allows you to take a shortcut to generating better Google rankings.
 Using this method, you can 2X or even 3X your traffic from SEO.

 Start Strong, Finish Stronger